-When cleaning your sex toys, there are two levels of hygiene to look at: surface cleaning (sanitizing) and sterilizing.
-The type of cleaning and methods you use depend on the material of your toys, meaning it is important to know what your toys are made of before you put them in the bath.
-Before we get into the cleaning methods, here is a gentle reminder that non-porous toys are the best option if you have chronic vaginitis, use toys anally, or share your toys with partners.
+When cleaning your sex toys, there are two levels of hygiene to look at: surface cleaning and sterilizing.
+The type of cleaning and methods you use are highly dependent on the material of your toys and it is important to know what your toys are made of.
+Before we get into the cleaning methods, keep in mind that non-porous toys are the best option if you have chronic vaginitis, use toys anally, or share your toys with partners.
 Here’s why...and how.

 Clear all the Germs!!

 If you are sharing toys between partners or orifices, you want to make sure you are sterilizing your toys.
-Sterilization means to make something completely free from bacteria, microbes, and viruses.
+To sterilize means to make something completely free from bacteria, microbes, and viruses.
 Sterilizing a sex toy requires a few things.
-First, the toy needs to be nonporous -- likely made from silicone, glass, ABS or medical grade plastic, or most metals.
-Second, you need an agent that will kill all of the microbes: heat, bleach, or alcohol.
+First, the toy needs to be nonporous -- likely made from silicone, glass, most metals, ABS plastic, or medical grade plastic.
+Second, you need an agent that will kill all of the microbes: heat, bleach, or alcohol

-For solid silicone, metal, borosilicate glass, and medical grade plastic toys WITHOUT MOTORS, you can boil your toys in large pot.
-Some people recommend putting a dishcloth or hand towel in the bottom of the pot to keep the toys from coming into direct contact with bottom or sides of the pot.
-This step is not absolutely necessary, but provides peace of mind about your expensive toys bumping up against hot metal.
+For solid silicone, metal, or elastomed (medical grade plastic) toys without motors, you can boil your toys in large pot.
+Some people recommend putting a dishcloth or hand towel in the bottom of the pot to keep the toys from coming into direct contact with pot.
+This is not absolutely necessary, but provides peace of mind about your expensive toys bumping up against hot metal.
 Boil your toys for between 3-5 minutes (no longer than 10), and be careful when you remove the toys because they will be hot.
-For your glass toys, make sure to let them cool slowly to avoid thermal shock and potential damage to the toy.

 If your dishwasher has a sanitize setting, you can load your motorless toys in the top rack and run them without detergent or dishes.
-This is a sex utensil only load.
-Hand washing your toy is recommended before sanitizing in the dishwasher.
+It is still recommended that you do a hand washing before sanitizing in the dishwasher.

 Sex Toy Bathtime